Nevermoor: The Trials of Morrigan Crow: Film

 In November 2016, a film adaptation of Nevermoor: The Trials of Morrigan Crow was announced, with screenwriter Drew Goddard writing and producing the movie by October of the next year for 20th Century Fox.
 By April 2022, Paramount Pictures had acquired the rights to the film adaptation, with it being made as a musical.
 Goddard is still on board as writer and producer.
 The Greatest Showman director, Michael Gracey will direct the film and create original music.

 Audiobook

 An Audiobook adaptation of the novel, read by actress Gemma Whelan, was produced and released in 2017.

 Sequels

 A year later, on November 13, 2018 (October 30, 2018 in Australia and the United Kingdom), a second installment in the Nevermoor series was released, titled Wundersmith: The Calling of Morrigan Crow.
-On October 27, 2020, Hollowpox: The Hunt for Morrigan Crow was released into bookstores, and a fourth novel has been announced, though Townsend announced that she had plots written out for five novels after the fourth one.
+On October 27, 2020, Hollowpox: The Hunt for Morrigan Crow was released into bookstores, and a fourth novel, Silverborn: The Mystery of Morrigan Crow, was published on April 30, 2025.